-All required trees and shrubs must be located within a mulched area and be separated from turf by a minimum distance of 4 feet.
+All required trees and shrubs must be located within a mulched area and be separated from turf by a minimum distance of 2 feet (4-foot diameter mulched area).
 Mulch within such areas must comply with the following requirements:

 - 1. Mulch must be applied to provide at a 2-inch (minimum) to 4-inch (maximum) soil cover, with no weed barrier material visible. - 2.
 At least 50% of the total mulch area must be comprised of organic mulch, such as bark, shredded wood, wood chips, or other organic matter.
 Mineral mulch such as decorative stone, river stone or tumbled glass may be used in up to 50% of the mulch area. - 3.
 Organic mulch must consist of regionally sourced, fully chipped or shredded, un-splintered wood product or bark chips free of soil, rocks, weeds, metals, toxins, and foreign objects.